 I am no stranger to high profile, large-scale media as I was responsible for managing the entire media operation for the club’s Wembley and Grand Final appearances.
-Since 2007, I have handled the media management for two Challenge Cup Finals and six Grand Finals.
-This involves maximising the media coverage for the event, ensuring players and coaches are on message – i.e. 'we want to win' – and also the subsequent coverage post match win or lose.
-This has also involved managing media expectations on an open top bus tour after a successful cup run, the PR around the 2014 Super League Grand Final that saw Ben Flower assault our player Lance Hohaia and protecting players following a defeat.
+Since 2007, I handled the media management for two Challenge Cup Finals and six Grand Finals.
+This involved maximising the media coverage for the event, ensuring players and coaches are on message – i.e. 'we want to win' – and also the subsequent coverage post match win or lose.
+This also involved managing media expectations on an open top bus tour after a successful cup run, the PR around the 2014 Super League Grand Final that saw Ben Flower assault our player Lance Hohaia and protecting players following a defeat.

 I also devised the media and communications for Saints' transition from Knowsley Road to its new stadium at Langtree Park.
 This included a year on the road in a neutral stadium and had to be handled with tact.
 Moving stadiums, whilst considered a good news story, can be negative if handled incorrectly.
 I used the press to put out concise and clear messages to our fanbase, which at that time was around 8,000 season ticket holders and many tens of thousands of other loyal fans using a variety of methods.
 I launched a standalone website and made sure relevant personnel represented and knew the key points when speaking to the media.
 There were plenty of parties involved in the building of our new stadium and this was tricky to achieve with so many stakeholders and a lack of budget.

-As a close knit town, our fans were deeply involved with the club and the move whilst positive and needed, stirred the passions.
+As a close-knit town, our fans were deeply involved with the club and the move whilst positive and needed, stirred the passions.
 Knowsley Road was part of the community since 1890 and many whilst understanding the need to move, were saddened it had to be closed.
 All our communications made reference to this heritage but talked about a bright future.
 We used the expertise of many different organisations to achieve this and I was part of the communications lead team that ensured the transition was pain free.

-I have expanded my role to maximise the opportunities presented by a globally recognised brand.
+I also expanded my role to maximise the opportunities presented by a globally recognised brand.
 I launched an online magazine – the first of its kind in the sport, and also conducted a root-and-branch review of the club’s online presence and offering.
-This has led to an increased interactivity between the club, its fans, our sponsors and business partners who use the club, its website and social media to promote their offerings as a partner, rather than an advertiser.
-I also regularly represent the club on radio and have appeared on CityTalk 105.9, BBC Radio 5Live, BBC Radio Merseyside and Drystone Radio.
+This led to an increased interactivity between the club, its fans, our sponsors and business partners who use the club, its website and social media to promote their offerings as a partner, rather than an advertiser.
+I also regularly represented the club on radio and have appeared on CityTalk 105.9, BBC Radio 5Live, BBC Radio Merseyside and Drystone Radio.
 I am comfortable in front and behind the mic.

-My commitment to the organisation and its fans was recently rewarded with the main supporters' club awarding me the Brian Dillon Award for services to St.Helens R.F.C.
+My commitment to the organisation and its fans was rewarded with the main supporters' club awarding me the Brian Dillon Award for services to St.Helens R.F.C.
 This is given to employees of St. Helens R.F.C . who go above and beyond for the club.